 Booking your engagement shoot

-Engagement shoots are now included as an optional extra in all of my wedding packages, so if you would like to book me as your wedding photographer then you can go ahead and fill in my contact form to get in touch.
-Please note that it’s likely engagement shoots will need to be on a weekday so you may need to take time off from work.
+If you would like to book me as your wedding photographer and include an engagement shoot in your package then you can go ahead and fill in my contact form to get in touch.
+Please note that engagement shoots will need to be on a weekday so you may need to take time off from work.
 Maybe plan something fun for afterwards and make a day of it?!

 I would like to keep adding to this post so if you have any questions that you would like answered, or if you have any amazing engagement shoot ideas, I would love to hear them!